-Re quired communication Re eference Planning and audit approach • Audit Plan Со mmunication of the planned scope and timing of the audit including any limitations.
-Siç gnificant findings from the audit • Audit Results Report &gt; Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures • Significant difficulties, if any, encountered during the audit • Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report • Other matters if any, significant to the oversight of the financial reporting process &gt; Findings and issues regarding the opening balances on initial audits [delete if not an initial audit] Mi sstatements &gt; Audit Results Report • Uncorrected misstatements and their effect on our audit opinion • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fra aud • Audit Results Report &gt; Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity · &gt; Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re lated parties • Audit Results Report nificant matters arising during the audit in connection with the entity's related rties including, when applicable: • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations • Audit Results Report • Management's refusal for us to request confirmations &gt; Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Audit Results Report &gt; Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off · &gt; Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of
+Re quired communication Re eference Planning and audit approach • Audit Plan Сс mmunication of the planned scope and timing of the audit including any limitations.
+Significant findings from the audit • Audit Results Report • Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures • Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking • Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Mi sstatements • Audit Results Report • Uncorrected misstatements and their effect on our audit opinion • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fra aud • Audit Results Report Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity • Any fraud that we have identified or information we have obtained that indicates that a fraud may exist • A discussion of any other matters related to fraud Re lated parties > Audit Results Report gnificant matters arising during the audit in connection with the entity's related rties including, when applicable: • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures • Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations • Audit Results Report • Management's refusal for us to request confirmations • Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Audit Results Report • Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off • Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of